10 Lessons from 2020: Mental Health, Community, & More

 In theory, we could split everyone in 2020 into two groups – the people who saw a bit too much of their family (hello parents of small children, we see you!), and those who didn’t see enough.

-No matter which camp you fall into, and no matter what your strategy for being cooped up in the house has been – one this is very clear.
+No matter which camp you fall into, and no matter what your strategy for being cooped up in the house has been – one thing is very clear.
 Time with each other is precious, and it’ll be awhile before we take it for granted again.
 Maybe you’re missing your friends or family abroad, missing your coworkers, missing time with adults, away from the kids, missing your grandparents or just missing being able to stand beside a stranger every now and then.

 Whatever your case may be, hold onto that feeling as we progress through this challenge and let’s commit to savouring every moment of time together, when we’re lucky enough to get it back.